RiyaBodke/100_Days_of_Code_The_Complete_Python_Pro_Bootcamp/P_11_BlackJack/README.md

    python main.py
 ```

-3. Follow the on-screen instructions:
+4. Follow the on-screen instructions:

-- Choose an option from 1-3 to select your shape (stone, paper or scissor).
+- Choose an option from 1 or 2 to select your move (hit or stand).
 Entering any number apart from 1 to 3 will result in an error and the program will prompt you to choose a valid option
-- Do the same for all three rounds

 ## Rules